amgrubb/amgrubb.github.io/_pages/grubb-lab.md

      alt="Grubb Lab Logo"
      style=" float: left; height: 150px; padding-right: 30px;" />

-The Grubb lab is the software engineering lab in the Department of [Computer Science](http://cs.smith.edu/) at [Smith College](www.smith.edu).
+The Grubb lab is the software engineering lab in the Department of <a href="http://cs.smith.edu/">Computer Science</a> at <a href="smith.edu/">Smith College</a>.
 Our work focuses on goal modeling, and how stakeholders can effectively use models in collaboration.
 Goal models are a collection of nodes and links that represent the intentions of stakeholders and tradeoffs within the system under